 Perhaps a more appropriate way to assess the labour market is through the expanded definition of unemployment, which also includes those who wanted work but didn't necessarily look for a job.
 A number of South African studies have now shown that there is not a clear distinction between the searching and non-searching unemployed, that the nonsearching unemployed are likely to be involuntarily unemployed and that the non-searching unemployed are no less likely to find employment than the officially unemployed.
 In terms of labour market statistics, this expanded unemployment rate suggests a higher level of unemployment for the province.
-Under the broader definition of the labour force, unemployment increased from 41.2% to 42.9% between 2012 and 2014.
-While the increase in expanded unemployment (4.1%) was smaller than for the official unemployment rate, the main problem is still that the growth in the labour force was driven mostly by the increase in unemployment.
+Under the broader definition of the labour force, unemployment increased from 41 % to 43.3% between 2012 and 2014.
+While the increase in expanded unemployment (5.6%) was smaller than for the official unemployment rate, the main problem is still that the growth in the labour force was driven mostly by the increase in unemployment.

-Source: QLFS 2012(1), QLFS 2013(1), QLFS 2014(1) Unemployment among the youth (defined here as those aged 19 to 24, inclusive) is far higher than for the labour force as a whole.
-Among this group, many of whom are likely looking for employment for the first time, 69.4% are unemployed according to the expanded definition.
-Despite these very high levels of unemployment among young people in the province, the most positive finding for the 2012-2014 period is that youth unemployment decreased slightly (by about 2.1%).
-The labour force participation rate also increased marginally (4.9%) which means that the increase in the rate of labour market participation was closely in line with the rate of overall population growth.With the increase in the participation rate and the decrease in unemployment, the end result was an impressive 10.1% increase in employment among 19 to 24 year olds between 2012 and 2014.
+Source: QLFS 2012(2), QLFS 2013(2), QLFS 2014(2) Unemployment among the youth (defined here as those aged 19 to 24, inclusive) is far higher than for the labour force as a whole.
+Among this group, many of whom are likely looking for employment for the first time, 70.2% are unemployed according to the expanded definition.
+Along with these very high levels of unemployment among young people in the province, the data for the most recent period show that youth unemployment increased further (by about 5%).
+The labour force participation rate also increased (by 13.2%) which means that the increase in the rate of labour market participation was largely associated with an increase in unemployment.

-Source: QLFS 2012(1), QLFS 2013(1), QLFS 2014(1) Sectoral trends in employment In addition to an increase in overall rates of unemployment, a defining characteristic of provincial labour market trends between 2012 and 2014 has been a shift away from several traditional sectors towards construction, agriculture and community and social services.
-Most notably, the percentage of the provincial workforce employed in the public sector increased by nearly three percentage points over the period.
-By comparison, the other three sectors that saw an increase in their share of the workforce had increases of one percentage point or less.
-At the same time, manufacturing, wholesale and retail trade, and finance all experienced decreases in their share of the workforce in the range of half to one percentage point.
+Source: QLFS 2012(2), QLFS 2013(2), QLFS 2014(2)

+Sectoral trends in employment In addition to an increase in overall rates of unemployment, a defining characteristic of provincial labour market trends between 2012 and 2014 has been a shift away from several traditional sectors towards transport, construction, agriculture and community and social services.
+Most notably, the percentage of the provincial workforce that is employed in construction increased by three percentage points over the period.
+By comparison, the other sectors that saw an increase in their share of the workforce had increases of one percentage point or less.
+At the same time, manufacturing and wholesale and retail trade experienced decreases in their share of the workforce in the range of two to six percentage points.
 Taken all together, the results from the QLFSs suggest that, in addition to the increases in unemployment, those who were employed were more likely to be working either in the public sector or in relatively low paying sectors with limited job security or social protection.
-This is confirmed by the findings in Figure 5 which show that the provincial workforce was increasingly likely to be found in elementary occupations or in domestic work.
-The percentage of the workforce in the most basic occupational category (elementary) increased the most (by 4.4 percentage points), by far.
+This is confirmed by the findings in Figure 5 which show that the provincial workforce was, again, increasingly likely to be found in elementary occupations or in domestic work.
+The percentage of the workforce in the most basic occupational category (elementary) increased the most (by 2.7 percentage points).
 The Eastern Cape workforce therefore became relatively more concentrated in low-skill employment at the same time that unemployment increased steadily.

-Source: QLFS 2012(1), QLFS 2013(1), QLFS 2014(1) Figure 5: Absolute change in occupational categories, 2012-14
+Source: QLFS 2012(2), QLFS 2013(2), QLFS 2014(2)